bjpop/gurita/docsrc/strip.rst

 strip
 =====

-Strip plots show the distribution of values in a numerical feature optionally grouped by categorical features.
+Strip plots show the distribution of values in a numerical feature optionally grouped by categorical features, where dots are used to show the underlying data points.

 .. code-block:: bash